 CULTURE IMMERSION.
-Heritage towns turned into museums gains an understanding of the past traditions, arts, humanities and the old ways of life.
-There are number of museum exhibits in Taal Poblacion, a close proximity with each other.
+Heritage towns turned into museums gain an understanding of the past traditions, arts, humanities and the old ways of life.
+There are a number of museum exhibits in Taal Poblacion, close proximity to each other.
 Don Gregorio Agoncillo White House is full of historical facts from the daughter of Don Gregorio to being a wife to Emilio Aguinaldo; in modern days, the chair beside the window is said to be the resting place of the late Senator Miriam Defensor-Santiago while waiting for her bespoke clothes.
 The door entrance is PHP70/person.
-Other museums with fascinating architectural heritage that is worth visiting are: Galleria Taal, Leon Apacible Museum, and Marcela Agoncillo Museum.
+Other museums with fascinating architectural heritage that are worth visiting are: Galleria Taal, Leon Apacible Museum, and Marcela Agoncillo Museum.

 LEARN FROM THE MAKERS.
-Batangas is widely known crafters of balisong, some call it butterfly knife or fan knife.
+Batangas are widely known crafters of balisong, some call it butterfly knife or fan knife.
 Visit the Barangay Balisong to complete your Taal adventures.
-Tips when buying from original makers: the balisong should have markings like this: “IXI” and the blade should be thicker on top portion.
-You can also buy balisong keychains and necklaces as your travel souveniers.
+Tips when buying from original makers: the balisong should have markings like this: “IXI” and the blade should be thicker on top.
+You can also buy balisong keychains and necklaces as your travel souvenirs.
 From Taal Public Market and artisan shops, visit the original makers and embroideries of gowns and Taal barongs.
 They are known as the major suppliers for gown/barong shops nationwide.

 ENJOY THE RESORTS AND ACCOMMODATION.
 Family-oriented hotel resort Abby’s Garden Resort is the best possible place to stay with its Mediterranean inspired interiors, facilities and value for your money.
 It can accommodate traveler’s up to 12 backpackers for a family suite for just PHP5,000 ++ for an overnight stay!
 And as low as PHP3,500 for 5 persons.
 Enjoy the nature, birds chirping, blooms with their Instagam-worthy Victorian garden and pool beside the European gazebo.
 Located in Aroma, Butong, Taal.
 You may inquire thru Sir James of Abby’s garden Resort and mention this blog to get extra ordinary lodging, ciao!